jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 better code, but also to raise awareness of research software engineering and provide pointers to allow researchers to continue exploring and learning beyond this material.

+In its intent our course is related to the work of
+@wilson2013best, @wilson2017goodenough, and the corresponding course of
+@wallace2022goodenough.
-In its intend, the course is related to the work of Wilson et al. [wilson2013best, wilson2017goodenough] and the corresponding course by Wallace et al. [wallace2022goodenough].
-While some of the content overlaps, our course is not as comprehensive, but a shorter ``What can I do better in my code right now?'' training, which can be taught in 1.5-3 hours, and adapted as needed.
+While some of the content overlaps, our course is not as comprehensive but is intended as a shorter "What can I do better in my code right now?" training, which can be taught in 1.5--3 hours and adapted as needed.
+Another difference is that our course has a focus on demonstrating practical tools that can be used to help achieve the 'good enough' principles of @wallace2022goodenough.

 # Learning objectives